From the third year on, the student devotes the bulk of his/her time to original research and the preparation of their doctoral thesis.

 GSAS Thesis Proposal

 A thesis proposal is prepared during the third year and must be submitted to the GSAS via the IPN’s Program Coordinator.
 This short proposal defines an original and significant research problem, assesses the research literature critically, suggests feasible experimental approaches to the problem and presents any available preliminary data in support of the approach.
 The thesis proposal should be presented to the Thesis Advisory Committee at its first meeting in the third year.
-View the thesis proposal form here.
-This form, signed by the thesis committee and IPN Program Director will be submitted to the Graduate School by the IPN Program Coordinator.
+The Thesis Proposal Form, signed by the thesis committee and IPN Program Director will be completed in DocuSign and initiated by the IPN Program Coordinator.
 The proposal, with any recommended modification, should be formally accepted by the Thesis Advisory Committee not later then the end of the third year and added to the student’s file.

 Thereafter, the student meets with his/her Advisory Committee at least once a year to discuss and evaluate research progress and modify the initial proposal if required.
 It is highly recommended that meetings are held just after the Student Seminar talk with another meeting scheduled ~5 months later, if necessary.
 These meetings are an opportunity to present data and get feedback from the committee with regard to the direction and progress of the project.
 The student is encouraged to prepare an agenda and a short handout.
 The only role of the committee chair is to aid the student in efficiently running the meeting.